Register now for the next webinar (22/01):

 Importance of quantity scales in purchasing

-Quantity scales are a key purchasing tool for achieving cost savings and strengthening supplier relationships.
+Quantity scales are a key purchasing tool for realizing cost savings and strengthening supplier relationship management.
 By purchasing larger quantities, companies benefit from lower unit prices, which increases competitiveness.
 At the same time, it enables more efficient warehousing and production planning.

 • Cost reduction: Reduction of procurement costs through lower prices for higher quantities.